elatd/twitter-post-genai/README.md

 # AI-Powered Tweet Generator

 An AI-driven tool that generates creative and engaging tweet ideas based on user-provided descriptions.
-This app leverages Google's generative AI model to quickly craft impactful tweets for various themes and tones.
+This app leverages OpenAI's GPT-4 model to quickly craft impactful tweets for various themes and tones.
 With a focus on speed and ease of use, it helps users create viral content effortlessly for social media platforms.

 ## Features

 - 📝 Generate engaging tweets instantly.
-- 🤖 Powered by advanced generative AI.
+ - 🤖 Powered by OpenAI's GPT-4.
 - ⏱️ Fast tweet suggestions in seconds.
 - 🎨 Customizable tweet tone options.
 - 🔒 Secure and private user data.